UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 Voters should query for the price of YFI/USD at the price request timestamp on Kraken and Coinbase Pro.
 Recommended endpoints are provided in the markets and data sources section.

-1. When using the recommended endpoints for Kraken and Coinbase Pro, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
+1. When using the recommended endpoints on Cryptowatch, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
-2. Also query YFI/ETH Price from SushiSwap using 1 minute TWAP (time weighted average price).
-3. Query the ETH/USD Price as per UMIP-6.
-4. Multiply the YFI/ETH price by the ETH/USD price and round to 6 decimals to get the YFI/USD price.
-5. The median of the Kraken, Coinbase Pro, and SushiSwap results should be taken.
+2. The median of the three results should be taken.
-6. The median from step 2 should be rounded to six decimals to determine the YFIUSD price.
+3. The median from step 2 should be rounded to six decimals to determine the YFIUSD price.
-7. (for USD/YFI) Take the inverse of the result of step 6 (1/ YFI/USD) to get the USD/YFI price.
+4. (for USD/YFI) Take the inverse of the result of step 2 (1/ YFI/USD) to get the USD/YFI price, and round to six decimals.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.